-• Library of Congress Classification: General Information
+• How Are Library Books Organized?: General Information

 Learn about the classification system the Lindsey Wilson library uses!